Sun Language Theory: Tenets

-As described in a 1936 New York Times article on the curriculum of the newly opened School of Language, History, and Geography of Ankara University, the theory:claims that the Sumerians, being Turks, originating in Central Asia, all languages also consequently originated there and first used by the Turks.
+As described in a 1936 New York Times article on the curriculum of the newly opened School of Language, History, and Geography of Ankara University, the theoryclaims that [insofar as] the Sumerians, being Turks, originat[ed] in Central Asia, all languages also consequently originated there and [were] first used by the Turks.
 The first language, in fact, came into being in this way: Prehistoric man, i.e., Turks in the most primitive stage, was so struck by the effects of the sun on life that he made of it a deity whence sprang all good and evil.
 Thence came to him light, darkness, warmth, and fire, with it were associated all ideas of time: height, distance, movement, size, and give expression to his feelings.
 The sun was thus the first thing to which a name was given.
 It was "ag" [sic] (pronounced agh), and from this syllable all words in use today are derived.
 This, briefly, is the theory about the "sun language," and with the new conception of Turkish history it will be taught in the new Angora school.Based upon a heliocentric view of the origin of civilization and human languages, the theory claimed that the Turkish language was the language which all civilized languages derived from.
 According to the theory, the first people to speak were the superior race of the Alpine Brachycephalic Turks, which spread throughout the earth in the aftermath of a climate catastrophe, therefore providing the people in all civilizations with the benefits of the language.

 Some of the words provided with false Turkish etymologies through the practice of goropism were God, attributed to the Turkish kut; Bulletin from Turkish bülten, belleten; or Electric from Uyghur yaltrık (shine).
 But also foreign words like the French wattman, in French stemming from watt and man, were claimed to be of Turkish origin by a Turkish scholar.
 Other prominent examples are Greek mythological figures like Aphrodite from avrat, or Artemis from tertemiz.
 According to linguist Ghil'ad Zuckermann, "it is possible that the Sun Language Theory was adopted by Atatürk in order to legitimize the Arabic and Persian words which the Turkish language authorities did not manage to uproot.
 This move compensated for the failure to provide a neologism for every foreignism/loanword."

+In February 2018, Ahmet Ardıç attempted to map the Voynich manuscript to a form of Old Turkish, which received criticism by linguist Koen Gheuens for being associated with Goropism.